Which singular tangent bundles are isomorphic?: Preliminaries

+The proof relies on an explicit computation of the clutching function of the $b$-tangent bundle, from which we deduce the stronger result that $\bi{\mathrm{T}}\mathbb{S}^n$ is always trivializable.
+This reveals a sharp distinction between stable and honest isomorphism and clarifies the role of classical parallelisability in the $b$-setting.

-In section \ref{sec:edge-tangent} we briefly discuss the isomorphism problem for specific instances of edge tangent bundles.
-We highlight a method to derive analogous obstructions although, for general edge structures, discerning the existence of extensions becomes highly non-trivial.
-In section \ref{sec:concluding} we conjecture the existence of analogous results for folded-cotangent bundles, and discuss further interplay between topology and dynamics of various singular systems.
+Finally, we apply these results to the existence of geometric structures on $b$-spheres, showing that the triviality of $\bi{\mathrm{T}}\mathbb{S}^n$ implies the existence of almost-symplectic, almost-contact, and, in even dimensions, almost-complex $b$-structures, despite the absence of corresponding structures on the standard tangent bundle.
+In section \ref{sec:edge-tangent}, we briefly discuss the isomorphism problem for specific instances of edge tangent bundles.
+We highlight a method to derive analogous obstructions, although, for general edge structures, discerning the existence of extensions becomes highly non-trivial.
+In section \ref{sec:concluding}, we conjecture the existence of analogous results for folded-cotangent bundles, and discuss further interplay between topology and dynamics of various singular systems.

+We conclude this article with a technical appendix containing a proof of the triviality of the clutching function for the $b$-tangent bundle of spheres.